Completely updated top-to-bottom for Phoenix 1.7 and LiveView 0.19

 For Experienced Developers

-To keep this course focused and paced just right, we assume you're already familiar with Elixir and Phoenix.
+To keep this course focused and paced just right, we assume you're already familiar with Elixir and the fundamentals of Phoenix.

 Created with 💛 by